AsadiAhmad/Personal-Website/README.md

 **Front-End / Static Website**

-This project is a fully static academic personal portfolio website built with HTML, CSS, and JavaScript.
+This project is a fully static academic personal portfolio website built with HTML, CSS, and JavaScript and python for converging development files and increase performance.
 It does not require a backend, database, or server-side application.

 It is suitable for: